tempertemper/www.tempertemper.net/src/site/posts/2021-06-22--sass-mixins-for-increased-contrast-mode-and-dark-mode.md

     - Development
 ---

 When I [added a high contrast version of my website](/blog/high-contrast-mode) I used an almost-identical [SCSS (Sass) mixin](https://sass-lang.com/documentation/at-rules/mixin) to the one I use for Dark Mode.
-It's a riff on [the mixin Will Moore from 1Password wrote about](https://blog.1password.com/from-dark-to-light-and-back-again/) in late 2018:
+It's a riff on [the mixin Will Moore from 1Password wrote about](https://blog.1password.com/from-dark-to-light-and-back-again/) in late 2018, and here's how it looks:

 ```scss
 @mixin high-contrast($background: null, $colour: null) {